 - Physical symptoms such as stomach problems, headaches, or other aches and pains.

 Everyone expresses their stress in different ways.
-Some people become angry and ‘act it out’, taking it out on others and the world around them.
+Some of us become angry and ‘act it out’, taking it out on others and the world around us.
 This has its own problems (click here for more on Anger problems).

 Unfortunately, regularly having our survival response activated depletes our digestive and immune systems (amongst other things).
 These systems are essential as our defence against illness and disease.
-Just ask anyone you know who has a serious illness and they will probably tell you that, just prior to diagnosis, they were either going through a stressful period at the time.
+Just ask anyone you know who has a serious illness and they will probably tell you that, just prior to diagnosis, they were going through a very ‘stressful’ period at the time.
 Or they experienced a significant emotional event about 18 months to two years prior to diagnosis.
-Distress often connects to less serious illnesses such as colds and flu too.
+Finally, distress often connects to less serious illnesses such as colds and flu too.

 I offer different approaches for this (and every problem).
 The choice of which one (or more) to take depends on the individual and their circumstances.
 We usually make the decision together during the initial consultation.